Utah School for the Blind

 As the School for the Blind, we will focus our determined, compassionate, and collaborative efforts to empower our exceptional students to lead fulfilling lives, committed to life-long learning and belonging to their community.

 OUR VISION HAS NO LIMITS

 I am pleased you have taken the time to explore our programs and services at USB.
 Whether you are already familiar with our programs, services and activities, or just beginning the educational journey with your son or daughter, you will find that USB offers a full range of innovations specifically designed for blind and visually impaired students.
+Our core and expanded core curriculums incorporate braille, technology, orientation and mobility, and so much more.
 USB recognizes that each student is a unique learner and offers a personalized approach to learning.

 Our service delivery model offers intensive vision instruction for blind or visually impaired infants in a home setting, school age instruction at one of our campus locations, or outreach services provided in a student’s local school environment.
 At USB, we are often asked, “What makes USB unique and different from other special education classrooms throughout the state?”
 Enthusiastically, I answer, “A strong infusion of the Expanded Core Curriculum (ECC) throughout the school day!”
 The nine areas of the Expanded Core Curriculum offer blind and visually impaired students specialized instruction in critical blind-specific areas – e.g. compensatory skills, vision efficiency skills, technology, independent living skills, social skills, career education, self-advocacy, orientation & mobility, and recreation and leisure.